 Labs including complete blood count, blood cultures, and preoperative labs are necessary if a retropharyngeal abscess is suspected.
 However, obtaining these labs should be delayed if phlebotomy will cause additional distress to the patient.
 This additional distress to the patient can cause early upper airway obstruction to become complete upper airway obstruction, especially in younger children.
 Both aerobic and anaerobic blood cultures should be obtained.
 In patients with retropharyngeal abscess white blood cell counts are greater than 12,000 in 91% of individuals.

 Lateral neck radiographs are typically the imaging study of choice in the initial evaluation of suspected retropharyngeal abscess, especially in young children.
 Lateral neck radiographs have the benefit of lower radiation exposure and tend to be better tolerated by patients who are exhibiting signs of airway compromise.
 Lateral neck x-rays should be obtained during inspiration with the neck held in normal extension.
 Improper technique in obtaining this imaging study can result in false positives for retropharyngeal infection.
-When retropharyngeal infection is present, the depth of the prevertebral space will be increased on the lateral neck x-ray.
+When the retropharyngeal infection is present, the depth of the prevertebral space will be increased on the lateral neck x-ray.
 In healthy individuals, the upper limit of normal of the prevertebral space is 7 mm at C2 and 14 mm at C6 in children.
 In healthy adults, the upper limit of normal of the prevertebral space is 7 mm at C2 and 2 mm at C6.
 A width of 30 mm at C6 indicates abscess collection.